homme-avec-biberon-et-bebe-qui-pleure

 This solution is supposed to make your life easier, not more complicated.
 If every time you prepare a bottle you have to end up with a cleaning session because of all the splashing, forget it!

-You’ll need to pay close attention to the minimum speed offered by the bottle blender.
+You’ll need to pay close attention to the minimum speed offered by the bottle shaker.
 This is calculated in rpm (revolutions per minute) and we advise you to aim for less than 3,500 rpm to considerably reduce the risk of splashing.

 Also, milk frothers are not suitable for mixing a feeding bottle!
 And take a good look at the shape of the stem and ask yourself whether such a shape will be able to cope with lumps…